 - Do: Use your imagination productively

 What you should avoid doing during Chiron Retrograde:

 - Don’t: Get lost in your dreams

 In astrology, the Sun and Moon are considered to be the luminaries and they do not go into retrograde.
 Every other planet does experience retrograde periods, which can slow things down in the area of life they govern so we can organize our thoughts and intentions in that department.

 Retrograde Motion in Astrology:

-A retrograde period is when a planet appears to be moving backwards in the sky along its orbit.
-The Latin root word retrogradus means going backwards.
+A retrograde period is when a planet appears to be moving backward in the sky along its orbit.
+The Latin root word “retrogradus” means “going backwards.”
 Each planet’s retrograde has a different length and frequency, bringing a chance to review and reflect upon certain areas and themes in our lives.

 This means we can go over what has happened in the area of life the retrograde planet rules so we can lay it to rest or shift our behaviors with our will.
 It also means the area of our life that the retrograde planet rules is going to be impacted in full force, no longer hidden from our waking consciousness.